fscorrupt/awesome-stars/README.md

 ## Python

+- [danieldotnl/ha-multiscrape](https://github.com/danieldotnl/ha-multiscrape) - Home Assistant custom component for scraping (html, xml or json) multiple values (from a single HTTP request) with a separate sensor/attribute for each value.
+Support for (login) form-submit functiona
 - [duplaja/kavita-scripts](https://github.com/duplaja/kavita-scripts) - Various helper scripts to use with Kavita
 - [athrowaway2021/comix](https://github.com/athrowaway2021/comix) - Seamlessly download and de-drm comics and manga from Kindle in highest possible quality
 - [noDRM/DeDRM_tools](https://github.com/noDRM/DeDRM_tools) - DeDRM tools for ebooks